-Getting a Commerical Driver’s License (CDL) is one of the first steps you must take when beginning your professional truck driving career.
-If you’re eager to start your new career, you’re probably wondering, “How long does it take to get a CDL?”
+Getting a Commerical Driver’s License (CDL) is one of the first steps when beginning your professional truck driving career.
+You’re probably wondering, “How long does it take to get a CDL?”

 Obtaining a CDL can take as little as three weeks or as long as six months.
 But, on average, it takes about seven weeks to get a CDL when attending a full-time driver training program.

-This training timeline varies so greatly due to the factors listed below.
+This training timeline varies due to the factors listed below.

 1. The type of CDL you get.

-There are three classifications of CDLs for people can choose to obtain:
+There are three classifications of CDLs people can choose from: